airbytehq/airbyte/docs/integrations/sources/posthog.md

 ### Performance considerations

-The Posthog API doesn't have any known request limitation.
+The PostHog API doesn't have any known request limitation.

 Please [create an issue](https://github.com/airbytehq/airbyte/issues) if you see any rate limit issues that are not automatically retried successfully.